 “The low country is a gateway of terrestrial riverine and marine flows.
 Water connected this countryside not just to cities like Charleston and Savannah but also to the Caribbean and a broader global empire of trade.” — Keith Cartwright

-In the “Landscape and Lineage” chapter of her book, Hamilton quotes (as shown below) from Keith Cartwright’s Sacred Grooves, Limbo Gateways: Travels in Deep Southern Time book.
+In her book's “Landscape and Lineage” chapter, Hamilton quotes (shown above) from Keith Cartwright’s Sacred Grooves, Limbo Gateways: Travels in Deep Southern Time book to underscore the riverine nature of the Gullah Geechee Corridor.

-The boat scene in Julie Dash’s film, “Daughters of the Dust,” is a poignant moment representing human-marine ecologies.
-As the Peazant family prepares to leave their island home for the mainland, the scene captures the tension between tradition and change, Gullah and Geechee and beyond, and the shift from a life deeply intertwined with nature to one that is more industrial and disconnected from these natural rhythms.
+A poignant moment evoking human-marine ecologies occurs in the boat scene of Julie Dash’s film, “Daughters of the Dust.”
+As the Peazant family prepares to leave their island home for the mainland, the scene evokes the tension between tradition and change, Gullah and Geechee and beyond, and the shift from a life deeply intertwined with nature to one that is more industrial and disconnected from these natural rhythms.

 In considering the flowing “languaging of landscape,” Hamilton says “that geechee talk developed in a physical third space, an island-to-inland environment that was literally littoral (i.e., the part of a river, lake, or ocean close to the land).
 This is a deceptive geography both between the shores of bodies of water … and yet also within the marshes and dense swamps, locales that are neither solid nor earth nor water but a shifting landscape of both.”